pkscout/rpi.screencontrol/README.md

 * `device_name = <str>` (default `Light Sensor`)
 The name of the device.
 If you run multiple presence trackers in a house, by default all tracker entities will show up under one device (when using the MQTT notifier).
-If you want separate devices for each presence tracker, you need to change the name of the device.
+If you want separate devices for each light sensor, you need to change the name of the device.
 You also need to change the identifier (below).

 * `device_identifier = <str>` (default `dLa6kirY3JrhzNDFEjDeyyHxRHgiBJmExQRFVC7U`)
 The "serial number" of the device.
 If you run multiple presence trackers in a house, by default all tracker entities will show up under one device (when using the MQTT notifier).
 If you want separate devices for each presence tracker, you need to change the identifier of the device.
 You also need to change the name (above).